Creating Incentive Stock Option Plans

 Common Forms of Equity Incentives

-The most common forms of equity incentives for the employees of startups are: stock option plans; stock grants; and stock purchase plans.
+The most common forms of equity incentives for the employees of startups are stock option plans, stock grants, and stock purchase plans.

+Stock options are the most common and preferred form of equity-based compensation.
 A stock option gives the employee the right to purchase stock of the employer or its parent corporation.
-Stock options typically are granted to employees subject to vesting requirements which prohibit exercise of the unvested portion of the option prior to completion of specified employment or service requirements (or may permit immediate exercise but with the stock subject to a repurchase right on the employer’s part that lapses over the vesting period in a manner similar to restricted stock).
+Stock options typically are granted to employees subject to vesting requirements, which prohibit exercise of the unvested portion of the option prior to completion of specified employment or service requirements (or may permit immediate exercise but with the stock subject to a repurchase right on the employer’s part that lapses over the vesting period in a manner similar to restricted stock).

 An employee will generally receive one of two types of stock options: Incentive Stock Options (ISOs) or Nonqualified Stock Options (NSOs).